eens1/en/content/apologetics/against-vatican-ii/vatican-ii-council-a-revolution-against-the-catholic-church/lumen-gentium-dogmatic-constitution-on-the-church.md

 title: "Lumen Gentium – ‘Dogmatic’ Constitution on the Church"
 date: "2024-12-01T19:21:25"
 draft: "false"
-description: "Go back to The Vatican II Revolution 3.
+description: "3.
 Lumen Gentium – Vatican II’s Constitution on the Church Lumen Gentium, Vatican II’s constitution on the Church, became famous (or rather, notorious) for its heretical teaching of [...]"
 tags: []
 external_url: "https://vaticancatholic.com/lumen-gentium"
 locale: "en_US"